 - Keep the ankles upright to avoid ‘rolling out’ in the drive

-- Remember to use the arms to help create speed and momentum in the run
+- Remember to use your arms to help create speed and momentum in the run

-- Rotate the toes out and the knees should track over the toes to make sure the knees don’t buckle in
+- Rotate your toes out and track your knees over your toes to make sure your knees don’t buckle in

-- Bring the arms down to the floor in a squat position and then drive up into a jump
+- Bring your arms down to the floor in a squat position and then drive up into a jump

 - Point the toes on the elevation to create more tension and power in the jump

 - Remember to maintain soft knees on the landing

 Push and reach